Euro gold and silver commemorative coins (Slovakia)

 Euro gold and silver commemorative coins are special euro coins minted and issued by member states of the Eurozone, mainly in gold and silver, although other precious metals are also used on rare occasions.
-Slovakia is scheduled to introduced the euro (€) on 1 January 2009.
-The National Bank of Slovakia, together with the Kremnica Mint, will be issuing both normal issues of Slovak euro coins, which are intended for circulation, and commemorative euro coins in gold and silver.
+Slovakia introduced the euro (€) on 1 January 2009.
+The National Bank of Slovakia, together with the Kremnica Mint, issue both normal issues of Slovak euro coins, which are intended for circulation, and commemorative euro coins in gold and silver.

 These special coins have a legal tender only in Slovakia, unlike the normal issues of the Slovak euro coins, which have a legal tender in every country of the Eurozone.
 This means that the commemorative coins made of gold and silver cannot be used as money in other countries.
 Furthermore, as their bullion value generally vastly exceeds their face value, these coins are not intended to be used as means of payment at all—although it remains possible.
 For this reason, they are usually named Collectors' coins.

 The coins usually commemorate the anniversaries of historical events or draw attention to current events of special importance.
 Slovakia has announced that two of these coins will be minted in 2009, both in silver, with face value of 10 and 20 euros.